NorskRegnesentral/mccepy/README.md

 ### Adult dataset
-Download the [US adult census dataset](https://github.com/hazy/synthpop/blob/master/datasets/README.md).
-Add the dataset to a local repository.
+Download the [US adult census dataset](https://archive.ics.uci.edu/ml/datasets/adult).
+Add the dataset to a local repository and save the path to the data.

 ### mcce

-1. Initialize data object with path to the data file, column names, feature types, response name, and a list of fixed features.
+1. Initialize Data object with path to the data file, column names, feature types, response name, and a list of fixed features.

 ```Python
 from data import Data